 Why Bitcoin-Related and Ethereum-Related Stock Marqeta Is Rising

-Marqeta Inc (NASDAQ: MQ) shares are trading higher after the company announced a partnership with Bill.com to power new commercial card programs for financial institution customers.
+Marqeta Inc (NASDAQ: MQ) shares are trading higher by 6.7% at $32.66.
+The stock gained last week after the company announced a partnership with Bill.com to power new commercial card programs for financial institution customers.

 "We're excited for the opportunity to work with Bill.com to support new modern card issuing capabilities for their financial institution partners, helping their customers to streamline payments and process payments faster," said Jason Gardner, Founder, and CEO of Marqeta.